kmlawson/skills-in-transnational-history/seminars.md

 **Suggestions for Play and Exploration**

-If you are interested in using Sentiment Analysis in your final project, then go through Julia Silge's course on DataCamp: Sentiment Analysis in R: The Tidy Way.
-If you are interested in exploring Topic Modeling more, consider the DataCamp course Topic Modeling in R with Pavel Oleinikov.

 If you are interested in alternatives to R (or Python) for text analysis, take a look at [Orange](https://orange.biolab.si/) which is a data analysis software package.
 If you are interested in the tool or looking for ways of analysing text without using R, take a look at some of its documentation or their [Youtube tutorials](https://www.youtube.com/channel/UClKKWBe2SCAEyv7ZNGhIe4g)